 As William Blair’s report pointed out, some big brand-name auto insurance providers have figured this out and are already reaching the least risky drivers and keeping them for longer, which is improving their profit margins exponentially.

 You likely hear it again and again that driving behavior – as measured through telematics data – is the best predictor of risk compared to any other type of data.
 While this may be true, there are some challenges:

 - How can driving behavior be leveraged before the quote and bind?

 - How can telematics data help optimize upper-funnel marketing?

 - How do you adjust marketing KPIs to optimize for the most profitable customers, not just the most efficient acquisition?

 Need help answering the questions above?
-Arity is hosting a webinar in December 2020 to discuss the relationship between customer acquisition costs and lifetime value with a panel of respected insurance marketers and product leads.
+Arity hosted a webinar to discuss the relationship between customer acquisition costs and lifetime value with a panel of respected insurance marketers and product leads.

-Forward this post and encourage your marketing team to RSVP today.
+Forward this post and encourage your marketing team to watch it today.
 Imagine the ripple effect on product and pricing efforts if only you could reach the right drivers sooner, and continuously avoid the riskier drivers that decrease profitability.

 *William Blair Research Partners, July 2020